 Recently, I challenged him to make a faster version of his stovetop chili so I could share it on the blog.
 He did not disappoint!

-The Best Instant Pot Chili Around
+The Best Instant Pot Chili With Dry Beans

 So, I know, that’s a pretty bold statement, but this Instant Pot Chili is amazing!
 The flavor is so good, and the fact that you can make it in such a short amount of time is fantastic.

 My hubby and I tested this chili many times, and every time it got better and better.
 My kids did not complain about the fact that we had chili several days in a row.
 My friend and neighbor, who is usually a taste tester for us, said the chili was unbelievable.
-So I stand by my statement, that this Instant Pot Chili is the best around!
+So I stand by my statement, that this Instant Pot Chili with Dry Beans is the best around!

 Texas Chili Beans With a Spicy Kick

 This Instant Pot Chili recipe has an amazing kick to it.
 It’s got the perfect spice, but even with its kick, my 7-year-old can handle an entire bowl.
+You can always adjust the spice level to suit your family’s needs.

 I am confident that you and your family will enjoy my husband’s chili.
-It’s easy to make and it is a crowd pleaser.
+It’s easy to make and it is a crowd-pleaser.

 Instant Pot Dry Bean Chili